Collaborate with writing

 Speaking to a collaborator over the phone can quickly clear up the small confusions and misinterpretations that proliferate in emails.
 Internet based phone services (VoIP) can save money for long distance calls and may have video capabilities.

 - Zoom is an online meeting/virtual conferencing tool.
 Use Zoom in your studies to communicate online by video with users within QUT and outside of QUT, send instant messages, share screens, and annotate a presentation.

 Talking in groups

 Many telephones and VoIP services allow conference calls allowing a group of collaborators to discuss their research together.
+Videoconferencing can be used by both staff and students to communicate across two or more locations.
 You may also be able to use video conferencing from your desk or mobile phone.
 QUT offers videoconferencing facilities at campuses for communicating across two or more locations.